ashpursglove/ashs-modbus-tool/README.md

 Be responsible

-Double-check before writing to coils connected to anything thats in prod, near people or can cause any mischif...
+### Double-check before writing to coils connected to anything thats in prod, near people or can cause any mischief...

 Seriously